-Prereq.: MUS 251 or equivalent skill and permission of instructor.
+Prereq.: MUS 251 (C- or higher) or equivalent skill and permission of instructor.
 Continuation of MUS 251 with emphasis on keyboard skill.
 Harmonization of folk melodies, improvising to given chord pattern, sight-reading of community songs.
-Fall.

 MUS 351 Piano Class IV 2